HOW TO BECOME A WHITEWATER RAFTING GUIDE

-Be aware that guides are required to participate in pre-employment drug testing, and may be selected for random drug-testing throughout the season.
+Guides will be enrolled in our pre-employment drug testing program, and may be selected for random drug-testing throughout the season.

 Applicants that have worked as a whitewater guide on class III or higher should read our Information for Experienced Guides page as well as this page.

 When to apply: Applications will be accepted between August and February, however we often have filled our interview trips by early February.
 We begin processing applications in early November.

 2. Phone Interview